 Based on this, a supplement requirement should be added in the section5.2.3.
 And it is also need to be clarified the 5G that can be not only 3GPP RATs, but also non-3GPP RATs.

-Considering end to end QoS requirement, if the link between IoT device to relay UE is non-3GPP RAT, how can 3GPP system support end to end QoS?
-It is suggested to focus on 3GPP RAT.

 Reviewing the follow requirement, if the IoT devices support ProSe function, it also can be a common requirement i.e. it is not only for IoT devices only connect network via relay UE but also IoT devices connect with network directly.
 So it is suggested to be moved from the specific part to common part.

 Requirements below are only for IoT devices which are connected with network only via a relay UE for 3GPP/non-3GPP RAT case, in licensed band, or unlicensed band:

 The 3GPP System shall support a timely, efficient, reliable and secure mechanism to transmit the same information to multiple IoT devices which can connect with network only via a relay UE.